Raid on Souda Bay: Analysis

-Ian Playfair, the British official historian of the Mediterranean campaign, wrote in 1956 that the attack was the first of Italian unconventional operation and that took skill and bravery.
+Ian Playfair, the British official historian of the Mediterranean campaign, wrote in 1956 that the attack was the first of Italian unconventional operation and that it took skill and bravery.
 The British official historian of the Royal Navy, Stephen Roskill, wrote in 1957 that the loss of York was the inevitable consequence of using a base that was not adequately defended.
 The poor defences there limited its use to that of an advanced fuelling station, forcing the Mediterranean Fleet to operate from Alexandria, 500 nmi to the south.

 In 2015, Greene and Massignani wrote that the sinking of York was the first success of the MTM which vindicated them as weapons.

-The six pilots were captured and an MTM was recovered undamaged; while being inspected there was an explosion, wounding a British officer and damaging the vehicle.
+The six pilots were captured and an MTM was recovered undamaged; while being inspected there was an explosion, wounding a British officer and damaging the boat.
 The Italians claimed hits that sank another tanker and Pericles.
 The British reported that York and Pericles were grounded and the other MTM missed their targets, one being stranded on the beach.
 Anti-aircraft guns around the base opened fire under the impression that the base was under air attack.
 The six MTM pilots were awarded the Medaglia d'oro al valor militare.